How Does the Electoral College Work?

 The Constitution requires each state to have electors equal to its congressional representation.
 This means each state gets votes equal to the number of its congressional delegates and senators.
 The number of electors a state receives depends on its population.
 California, for example, has 55 electoral votes, while Alaska only has three.

-Accordingly, there are 538 electors, 535 congressional districts, and three representing the District of Colombia as outlined in the 23rd amendment.
-In the end, the presidential candidate needs at least 270 electoral votes to become the president elect.
+The total of 538 electoral votes comprises 435 Representatives, 100 Senators, and three electors from the District of Columbia, as outlined by the 23rd Amendment.
+Ultimately, the presidential candidate needs at least 270 electoral votes to become the president-elect.

 Is the Electoral Process the Same in All States?

-Maine and Nebraska follow a different approach to how they apportion electoral votes.
+Maine and Nebraska follow different approaches to apportioning electoral votes.
 These two states give electoral votes by congressional district.
-They do, however, reserve two additional votes to the winner.
-The remaining 48 states follow a "winner-takes-all "approach where they allocate all the electoral votes to the winner regardless of how close the votes were.
+They do, however, reserve two extra votes for the winner.
+The remaining 48 states follow a winner-take-all approach, allocating all the electoral votes to the winner regardless of how close the votes were.

-An electoral college tie is very rare.
-But, there is a possibility of a tie if both candidates each get 269 votes.
-If that happens, It requires a contingent presidential election and the president will be chosen by a simple majority in the House of Representatives as outlined under the 12th amendment.
+An Electoral College tie is very rare.
+But, a tie is possible if both candidates each get 269 votes.
+If that happens, it will require a contingent presidential election.

 What Are Faithless Electors?

-When electors vote contrary to the popular vote, they are called "faithless electors."
-In 2016, there were 10 faithless electors in the General Election, of 538 total electors.
+Electors who vote contrary to the popular vote are called "faithless electors."
+In 2016, there were 10 faithless electors out of 538 total electors in the general election.

 Surprisingly, there is no constitutional provision prohibiting electors from being faithless electors.
-But 32 states have faithless elector laws, including 15 that penalize electors for voting against their pledge or remove them or their vote.
-In Washington, for instance, there is a $1000 fine for being a faithless elector.
+But, the Supreme Court rulings support state laws that enforce adherence to the Electoral College.
+Thirty-two states have faithless elector laws, including 15 that penalize electors for voting against their pledge or remove them or their vote.
+In Washington, for instance, there is a $1,000 fine for being a faithless elector.

-In the July 2020 decision, Chiafalo v.
-Washington, the U.S. Supreme Court unanimously held that laws like Washingon State's do not violate the Constitution, and went so far as to say requiring electors to vote alongside the popular vote "accords with the Constitution."
+The U.S. Supreme Court ruling in Chiafalo v.
+Washington in July 2020 held that laws like Washington state do not violate the Constitution.
+It went so far as to say requiring electors to vote alongside the popular vote "accords with the Constitution."
 Electors, the Court held, "are not free agents."

-The National Association of Secretaries of State's summary on the state laws about presidential electors can be a useful resource to learn about the procedures for selecting electors and the fines associated with faithless electors.
+The National Association of Secretaries of State's summary of the state laws about presidential electors is useful for learning about the procedures for selecting electors and the fines associated with faithless electors.